WaylonWalker/waylonwalker.com/pages/blog/fix-styled-components-in-gatsby.md

 ---
 templateKey: blog-post
-tags: []
+tags: ['webdev', 'blog']
 title: I finally fixed my Styled-Components in gatsby.js
 date: 2020-02-08T15:07:00.000+00:00
 status: published
-description: I finally fixed my Styled-Components in gatsby.js
-cover: "/static/fix-styled-components.png"

 ---

+I finally fixed my Styled-Components in gatsby.js.
 I am starting a redesign of my website.
 I have started cross posting to [dev.to](https://dev.to) more regularly.
 With that I have been making more detailed cover images at the recommended `1000x420`.
 These images get cut off on my own site, which is a bit ridiculous to have my own content not look right on my own site.
 But before we start a heavy redesign I have a small issue that has plagued the site for at least a year!

 > I have a small issue that has plagued the site for at least a year!